 This is the easiest cake to whip up as you don’t need to cream the butter and sugar.
-Moroccan Preserved Meyer Lemon Paste adds a slight tang and balances the sweetness, and the amount used could be increased according to personal taste.
+If & When Moroccan Preserved Meyer Lemon Paste balances the sweetness, and the amount used could be increased according to personal taste.
 You also can substitute or use a combination of other fruits - fresh or frozen (e.g. apples, pears, apricots, strawberries or mixed berries).
-Optional to add glace or fresh ginger which goes nicely with Preserved Meyer lemon.

 Prep: 10 minutes Cooking: 45 minutes Serves: 8

 2 cups peaches or pears, skin on (optional)

 ½ cup wholemeal flour (or use self-raising flour)

 3/4 cup superfine sugar

 ¼ cup melted butter